 - 100% Pure-Yerba Mate Mist SPF 30

-I’ve used this DIY suntan oil several times and haven’t burned.
+I’ve used this DIY tanning oil several times and haven’t burned and am well on my way to a golden tan!
 Plus, this recipe is so nourishing that my skin didn’t need an oil or lotion after a shower.
 If you’re like me and enjoy laying in the sun, this DIY is a must to keep your vitamin D levels up and your skin supported.

-Since I haven’t used this DIY for more then a few times, I can’t speak to whether it fades or prevents sun spots but that is my hope.
+Since I haven’t used this DIY tanning oil for more than a few times, I can’t speak to whether it fades or prevents sun spots but that is my hope.
 I will be posting my new after sun oil DIY in the next few posts as well as a few skin protecting essentials to further help support the skin and prevent sun damage and burning!